 - Watercolor and crayon resist painting

 - Coloring Page

 The first way I’m going to show you is by using the PDF as a template to use with contact paper.

 Materials Required for Contact Paper Letter Craft Painting Activity:

 Please note that this post contains affiliate links.

-– Craft Knife and cutting mat. (optional but makes it so much easier to get in those little spots.
-You will use this on so many occasions.)
+- craft knife and cutting mat (optional but makes it easier to get in those little posts.)

-- Tray (This is completely optional but it really does seem to contain any mess involved with painting!
-My tray above is from Ikea.
-If you can get out to Ikea it is much cheaper if purchased there in store.)
+- Tray (optional but it really does contain any mess involved with painting.
+My tray above is from Ikea.)

 Setting Up The Contact Paper Letter Craft Painting Activity

-My favorite time to set up activities for my kids is normally before they wake up, during their nap, or when they are at school.
-I just set it up and leave it on their table all ready to go.
+My favorite time to set up activities for my kids is usually before they wake up, during their nap, or when they are at school.
+I just set it up and leave it on their table, all ready to go.